 1 Tall | 2 Heads | Mixedsample decklist

 There are three main approaches we can immediately think of.
 We might build a defensive deck aimed at activating Fortress Maximus' alt mode ability, an offensive deck focused on his body ability, or a 4-color deck which prioritizes the activation of Cerebros' ability.

 The orange, continuous line is instead focused on Fortress Maximus' offensive ability.
-It assumes only white and 🄾🄺 cards.
-Therefore it's extrapolated in the figure to values we cannot achieve yet, as there are only 27 🄾🄺 cards in the game right now.
-This means that we need at lest 13 white cards, which still correspond to about 100% success rate.
+It assumes only white and 🄾🄺 cards, and we could include up to 36.
+But, we can replace up to about 15 of them with white cards and still reach a success rate of about 100%.
 The plot also shows how this probability decreases as we increase the amount of white cards.
 Of course we don't need to fill the rest of the deck with white cards, but any other card would make our rate of success decrease faster.

 The gray, continuous line is based on the third approach, i.e. the optimization of the rate of success of Cerebros' ability.
 It assumes that we're playing only white cards and equal numbers of 🄾🄱, 🄱🄺, and 🄾🄺 cards.
 The remaining improvement we get from playing 🄾🄺🄱 cards is considered a posteriori.
 See Figure 2.

 Cerebros' ability reaches its highest success rate in a deck with about 16 white cards.
 And, when considered together, these three curves show an optimal range going from approximately 15 to 25 white cards.